sman-dk/hamsterPrinter/README.md

 ## Overview

 The software consists of a number of applications (one for each source type) that feed a MySQL database with data and an application that formats and prints the data.
-In the example below I use daemontools for running the processes and keeping them alive, but you can of course use systemd etc. if you are used to that.
+In the example below I use systemd for running the processes and keeping them alive.

 E.g.
-twitter.py \
-facebook.py ----> MySQL ---> printer.py  ---> USB POS printer ---> Awesome printing
+twitter.py ----> MySQL ---> printer.py  ---> USB POS printer ---> Awesome printing
 weather.py /

 ## Supported inputs / feeders
-Twitter is real time.
-Facebook and Instagram is updated regularly by polling their services.
 * Twitter
 * Facebook (Not yet supported)
 * Instagram (Not yet supported)
 * Weather from Apixu.com

+n.b.
+Twitter is using the real time streaming API.
+This free API does not have a guarantee that 100% of the messages are delivered.
+I.e. you may experience that a tweet is missing.

 ## Installation guide
 You need a MySQL server